Config and Advanced Options

 How to view config?

-1. Click on the “down caret” icon for a Monitor to view quick action items.
+1. Click on the down caret icon for a Monitor to view quick action items.

-2. Click on the “Edit Options”.
-This will open the Options window.
+2. Click on Edit Options.
+This opens the Options window.
 Quick action items for a Monitor

-3. Click the gear icon next to “open webpage selector” and the config view opens.
+3. Click the gear icon next to Open Webpage Selector and the config view opens.
 This contains page options, selected and deselected elements of your selector.
 Button to view config of a Monitor

 You have the option to edit your monitor configuration either in the Config view or with a Config JSON.